-I am an interdisciplinary scholar whose research and teaching engage multiple epistemologies through the combined use of social scientific, humanistic, and scientific methods.
+I am an interdisciplinary environmental justice scholar whose research and teaching engage multiple epistemologies through the combined use of social scientific, humanistic, and scientific methods.
 I broadly explore how different framings of environmental change compel particular social and political actions, as well as the affective and material consequences of those actions on people and places.
 By focusing on the sociopolitical drivers of environmental change, I address how human vulnerability and land-use decisions constitute one another.
 To this end, I use the analytical tools of political ecology to address questions at the interface of resource governance, critical geopolitics, and environmental history.

 Climate activism at Cop 23, Bonn